rrthomas/new-python-project/README.md

 ## Copyright and Disclaimer

-$include(project_name.in.py) is copyright $include(author.in.py), and is
-free software, licensed under the GNU Public License version 3, or, at your option, any later version.
+python-project-template is copyright Reuben Thomas, and is free software, licensed under the GNU Public License version 3, or, at your option, any later version.
 See the file COPYING.